REVERB

 Anyone out there fancy getting involved? artspacebarrow@gmail.com

-A few years ago a call from Cecil Sharp House sent me across town to collect a collection of folkdance and tune 78s from a house clearance.
-Our pal Bob Spencer in Barrow has just done some sterling work work on greasing and springing the REVERB wind-up gram, and I'm now digitising them for Gordon Jones at Furness Tradition and digging into the history of the sessions with the Help of the Vaughan Williams library.
+Three interesting and related encounters around dance, tradition and the folk process.
+A few years ago a call from Nick Wall at Cecil Sharp House sent me across town to collect a collection of folkdance and tune 78s from a house clearance.
+They were owned by a local dance caller called Alan Rumbles.
+Our pal Bob Spencer in Barrow has just done some sterling work work on greasing and springing the REVERB wind-up gram, and I've digitised them for Gordon Jones at Furness Tradition and digging into the history of the sessions with the help of the Vaughan Williams library.
+They put me onto Sean Goddard at the University of Sussex who is doing a PHD on the role of recording and print media in the dispersal and popularisation of traditional dance music.
+Me and Gordon had a really interesting zoom chat with Sean, who knew the and the plan is to build a radio show.
+The missing link here is Mr Rumbles, of whom we know almost 0.
+Yet.

 Thursday, 4 September 2025